 - April 2019: Modal Propellant Gauging on the Orion European Service Module paper published.

-- February 2019: Wisconsin Inno write-up on the Carthage Blue Origin Launch.
+- February 2019: Wisconsin Inno story on the Carthage Blue Origin Launch.

 - February 2019: Kenosha News: Carthage Research Payload Goes to Space and Back.